Rorylm1/Multi-currency-prototype/multi-currency-prototype/README.md

-# Aspora - Fintech for Indian Diaspora
+# Fintech for Indian Diaspora

-A mobile-first web app prototype for Aspora, a fintech platform designed for the Indian diaspora.
 This is a demo prototype showcasing a rupee-denominated account that reduces churn by letting customers hold INR, earn interest, and use that balance directly.

 ## 🚀 Features